tempoz/pexercise/README.md

 the url will be omitted from output and an error will be printed.
 If the image contains fewer than three colors, the most common color will be padded to the front of the list as necessary to generate three values.
-If the image is size 0, the output will be `url,#000000,#000BAD,#000000`.
+If the image is size zero, the output will be `url,#000000,#000BAD,#000000`.
 This output is distinct from valid output specifying the most common colors in that no valid output may contain the same value non-consecutively.

 ## Implementation Decisions

-The program runs 4 different kinds of threads in addition to the main thread.
+The program runs four different kinds of threads in addition to the main thread.
 The threads communicate with each other through `BlockingQueue`s.